tytydraco/yessleep/out/Be_extremely_careful_if_you_are_on_a_dig_in_Peru.md

 I leave this here now as a warning to everyone who might find themselves involved with archaeological excavations in Peru, because I don't know how much time i have!
-It's the only thing I can do to prevent that others share
+It's the only thing I can do to prevent that others share my fate.
+It happened five years ago, when I was at a dig at a site in proximity of Sipán and my memory of the time when we made the discovery that destroyed my life is still as vivid as if it happened yesterday.

 The sun dipped behind the jagged peaks of the Andes, casting a pallid glow across the excavation site.
 I stood amid the remnants of a Moche home, heart racing as the weight of centuries pressed down around me.
 For months, I had dedicated myself to this dig—this chance to unearth a lost civilization—and yet as each day unfolded, I felt something darker start to coalesce beneath the bright surface of keen curiosity and academic fervor.